w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/manta-dashboards.md

 - `manta.extrinsics`
 - `manta.transfers`

-## Useful Queries

-Currently, there are no specific queries provided.

 ## Getting Started with Queries

 To get started with querying data from Unique, you are welcome to use the mentioned materialized